broderickhyman/albiondata-client/README.md

 Distributed client for the [Albion Market](https://albion-market.com/) website.

+> A quick note on the legality of this application and if it ciolates the Terms and Conditions for Albion Online: The Technical Lead for Sanbox Interactive confirmed that looking at network packets, but not touching is fine.
+He confirmed this publicly on the forums.
+You can find the post here: https://forum.albiononline.com/index.php/Thread/51604-Is-it-allowed-to-scan-your-internet-trafic-and-pick-up-logs/?postID=512670#post512670

 This client monitors local network traffic, identifies UDP packets that contain market data for Albion Online, and ships the raw JSON from the market packets off to an ingest server.